Edited (version 15)

 Work on some open source documentation, start a Pull Request with your contributions.
 Leave a comment here with the link.
 See PyTorch blog and Encouraging users at the original Docathon page for more tips on getting started.

-See how the interrogate project helps to identify gaps in the documentation, while the hermes tool collects structured feedback.
+See how the interrogate project helps to identify gaps in the documentation, codecrumbs beautifully annotates it, while the hermes tool collects structured feedback.
 Try this, or another automated method - a CI tool like Deepsource, an open source LLM, or one of the many other awesome docs tools.
+Ask if your docs are "beautifully integrated" (Breathe) into your source.
 Think about ways to analyze, highlight and recognize the documentation work in open source.

 Share your experiences with us at DINAcon - please leave a comment if you'd like to organise a Docathon in the future at your workplace, and we'll be happy to support you in any way.